 While you may never know what the studio you’ve been interested in, charges for a nose piercing, until you ask of course, many places will fall within a range of $25 to $100.

 While that may be a pretty big range, there’s a reason for that.
 Not all nose piercings are the same.
 They are many locations a nose can be pierced and some of them are more expensive than other sites on the nose.

 The typical nose piercing most people think of – the nostril piercing – is cheaper than many other nose piercings.
 You can expect a price tag of $25 to $70 for that service.

 Other types of nose piercings run higher in price, like bridge piercing, where you can expect to pay about $40 to $95.
-Another type of nose piercing, a septum piercing, also costs more than a nostril piercing.
-It can cost from $45 to $90.
+Another type of nose piercing, a septum piercing, also costs more than a nostril piercing, varying from $45 to $90.

 Piercing shops routinely offer discounts or deals that can save you money.
 If you don’t see any deals advertised, don’t be shy – ask!
 That one simple question may end up saving you some money.
 If they aren’t offering any discounts, at least you tried.